mortar-works/mortar-website/src/site/solutions/service-design.md

 - **User Research and Insight**
 We develop full models of services based on qualitative and quantitative research and data from the people who use and deliver your services.
 Using service models allows us to conduct research that interrogates and helps to shape new approaches, develop content and improve reporting.
 Interviews, ethnographic observation, and data analysis contribute to the model to build a rich picture of the needs, behaviours, and context of your users and customers.

-- **Journey Mapping**
+- **Persona creation and Journey Mapping**
-Our in depth technical user research with personas enables us to map the full user journey, from first point of contact to resolution, surfacing friction, duplication, and inequity.
+Our in depth technical research produces highly refined groups of user personas.
+Libraries of specific tailored users that enable us to simulate, test and map the full user journey, from first point of contact to resolution, surfacing friction, duplication, and inequity.
 These maps become powerful tools for aligning teams and prioritising change.
 We can also target solutions for specific personas, or for those with specific characteristics such as accessibility needs.

 - **Co-design Workshops**
   We facilitate structured workshops that bring together service users, frontline staff, and commissioners to generate and evaluate ideas.
 Our workshops are inclusive by design, ensuring diverse voices shape the outcome.
 Using Mortar's technology the insights captured support the building of custom models, hybrid datasets and user persona libraries that can be used to continually simulate workshops in response to new features and design.